Finite and algorithmic model theory

 4. FO can express only local properties: Hanf locality with applications to fixed parameter tractability of FO model-checking on graphs of bounded degree.

-8. NExpTime upper bounds for FO2 and its exponential model property.
+7. NExpTime upper bounds for FO2 and exponential model property of FO2.

 B. Bednarczyk is happy to provide research-level master's or bachelor's projects ideas (of different difficulty levels) and to supervise them.